History of Zakynthos: Freemasonry in Zakynthos

 Although it is difficult to entirely document the fullest extent of Freemasonry's influence, due to its historical secrecy, it is generally believed to have played a critical role in fostering the sentiments of national liberation among Greeks – ultimately leading to the Greek War of Independence.
 Given its proximity to western Europe, and the substantial number of Ionian Islanders studying in northern Italy, Freemasonry first flourished in the Ionian Islands.

 The first official lodges were created in the eastern Mediterranean by the Scotsman and British consul, Alexander Drummond.
 He was appointed consul of Britain in Aleppo, Syria in 1744 while at the same time he was authorized by the Grand Lodge of Scotland to found lodges in the eastern Mediterranean.
 During his long journey to Aleppo to take up his duties, he passed through various Greek islands including Zakynthos.
 Significantly, in Zakynthos he detected pre-existing knowledge and perhaps even unofficial practice of Freemasonry.
-According to his diary entries published as, Travels through Different Cities of Germany, Italy, Greece and Several Parts of Asia, he discussed Freemasonry (as well as the philosophy of John Locke and experimental science) with local Zakynthian notables such as the doctor, Nikolaos Athineos and the priest, Antonios Katiforos.
+According to his diary entries published as, Travels through Different Cities of Germany, Italy, Greece and Several Parts of Asia, he discussed Freemasonry, philosophy, and science with local Zakynthian notables such as the doctor, Nikolaos Athineos and the priest, Antonios Katiforos.
 Katiforos was probably exposed to Freemasonry during his stay in northern Europe.
-During their conversations Katiforos tellingly claimed to have written a paper against the Papal Bull In eminenti issued by Clement XII in 1738, where he wrote, ‘using common sense he ridiculed himself as he [the Pope] deserved, excommunicating the Freemasons without knowing anything about Freemasonry’.
+During their conversations Katiforos tellingly claimed to have written a paper against the Papal Bull In eminenti issued by Clement XII in 1738, where he wrote, ‘using common sense he ridiculed himself as [the Pope] deserved, excommunicating the Freemasons without knowing anything about Freemasonry’.
 Drummond's hosts also they declared enthusiasm for Freemasonry and expressed their wish to establish a lodge in Zakynthos.
 However, there is no evidence in the archives of the Grand Lodge of Scotland and of Drummond's that its foundation took place.
 Regardless, this encounter on Zakynthos clearly demonstrates that some Zakynthians were positively disposed to Freemasonry at this early stage.
 Around 30 years later, the Venetian authorities were informed that Zakynthian students at the University of Padua were attempting to establish a lodge in Zakynthos.
 This implies that Zakynthians were already initiated in lodges in northern Italy.